ToqaAfifi/Reach/README.md

     │   ├── thunks
     │   │   └── fetchVideos.js # async thunk that fetches the videos from the API
     │   └── index.js # index for configuring the redux store
+    ├── util
+    │   ├── formatPublishTime.js # Converts the publish time to "Time Ago"
+    │   └── formateViewCount.js # formats the view count to K or M
     ├── App.js # This is the root of the app and contains all the main functions.
     ├── index.scss # Global styles.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.